SumitArya/chansi-website/README.md

 # chansi-website
-Respository created to show a complete profile of chansi
+Respository created to show a complete profile of chansi for education related articles